Institute of Technology or Polytechnic

 This 200 credit programme is made up of fourteen courses and is structured for delivery through:

 • Managed Apprentices -Students may study part‐time as a Managed Apprentice for up to three years.
 Students who enrol as ‘Managed Apprentices’ learn on the job as they are already employed in an automotive repair workshop.
-Managed apprentices will be supported in their workplace through supervised on‐the‐job training from employers, supervisors or qualified co‐workers, as well as regular workplace visits from Managed Apprentice Coordinators.
+Managed apprentices will be supported in their workplace through supervised on‐the‐job training from employers, supervisors or qualified co‐workers, as well as regular workplace visits from Managed Apprentice Tutor.
 They will also be supported off‐site with additional teacher‐directed learning which will augment the workplace learning and focus predominantly on students acquiring underpinning knowledge to integrate with their practical workplace learning experiences.

 Share this course